pmanojkumar1009/skylark-bi-agent/README.md

 python -m streamlit run dashboard.py
 ```

-The application will normally be available at:
+The application will normally open at:

 ```text
 http://localhost:8501